thefinnlab/psyanim-2/README.md

 # Getting started (for core development):

-**1. To run local dev server: `npm run deveditor` and then navigate to 'localhost:3000' in your Chrome browser**
+**1. To run local dev server: `npm run dev-editor` and then navigate to 'localhost:3000' in your Chrome browser**

-**2. To watch for code changes while dev server is running, in a separate terminal run: `npm run devwatch`**
+**2. To watch for code changes while dev server is running, in a separate terminal run: `npm run dev-watch`**

 ## Test Scene Keyboard Controls: